Why an Inverted Yield Curve Matters

 Because of the extraordinary program called Quantitative Easing (QE), the Fed’s balance sheet went from $864 billion pre-financial crisis to $4.173 trillion today.
 Most of the assets are bonds; $2.294 trillion of them are Treasuries, and $1.677 trillion are mortgage-backed securities (MBS).

 Reducing their holdings of Treasuries has no impact on bank reserves; only decreasing their holdings of MBSs does.
 Moreover, so far the Fed has just cut its MBS holdings by around $94 billion.
-Yet somehow some people on Wall Street and in the press are already recommending that the Fed halt its balance sheet reduction because of a drop in reserves.
+Yet somehow some people on Wall Street and in the financial press are already recommending that the Fed halt its balance sheet reduction because of a drop in reserves.

 Reserves Were Already Dropping